eftieell/intro_programming_2/src/chapters/classes2/memory_diagrams.md

 p3 = Point(5, 2)
 t1 = Triangle(p1, p2, p3)
 ```
 Here's a diagram showing the state of memory after the above code executes.
 Examine each box and arrow carefully.
-Notice in particular that each of the vertex instance variables refer to objects, so they each contain an error to points to a `Point` objects.
+Notice in particular that each of the vertex instance variables refer to objects, so they each contain an arrow that points to a `Point` object.
 Notice also that `p1`, `p1` and `p3` are part of the diagram, and they refer to the same `Point` objects as are stored in the `Triangle` `t1`.

 <img src="memory_diagram_7.png" alt="Memory diagram of a triangle object, which has three vertices that are each Point objects" width = 550>